Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Las Vegas has combined with its opponents to put up more than 46.5 points in four of seven games this season.
+- Las Vegas has combined with its opponents to score more than 46.5 points in four of seven games this season.

-- Sunday's total is 1.3 points higher than the combined 45.2 PPG average of the two teams.
+- New York's games have gone over 46.5 points in four of nine chances this season.

-- The 48.7 points per game these two squads have allowed their opponents to score this season are 2.2 more than the 46.5 over/under in this contest.
+- The 48.7 points per game these two squads have allowed to opponents this season are 2.2 more than the 46.5 total in this contest.

 - The Raiders and their opponents have scored an average of 47.6 points per game in 2020, 1.1 more than Sunday's total.